Family Handbook

 (back to Table of Contents)

-Movement to the Next Age Group
+Movement to the Next Age Group/Transitions

 Movement will generally be based on a child’s chronological age.
 We are required by our licensing specialist at the Ministry of Education to advise you that there is no guarantee that your child will be able to remain at DTMS/DCC until they are six years of age.
 Continuation at DTMS/DCC will depend on a vacancy being available in the next age grouping to which they would normally progress.